jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/tech_time.md

 All of these increases in telecommunications and storage capacity meant much change in houses throughout America.
 Not only could companies record, store, and communicate more information to customers.
 But homes gradually got ever more powerful devices themselves.
 These big evolutionary jumps in ability are worthy of Tim Taylor's famous tagline "More Power!".

-Perhaps we should say "Moore Power!" as it was doubling of transistor density in microchips (known as Moore's Law), that fueled most of these startling gains from the 1970s onwards, especially as more powerful computers can compress and decompress video content making the most of telecommunication technology.
+Perhaps we should say "Moore Power!" as it was doubling of transistor density in microchips (known as Moore's Law), that fueled most of these startling gains from the 1970s onwards, especially as more powerful computers can compress and decompress video content making the most of each telecommunication technology.

 What all these technological improvements mean is that as the years went by, Americans got more information broadcasted, beamed, or streamed their way.
 Thus, the channel options available to users grew at an incredible rate.